snet-al/baseknowledge_project_multiapp_sample/README.md

 This is the script that start the services.
 This script should have at least two options `dev` and `live`.
 It is very specific to the project the strategy of deployment so we are not defining it here.

+I am explaning in this project also some of the paradigms of software architecure by starting the sample project Please refer to `README-sample.md`